 - As above, but with a blank background.

-When your schedule is color-coded then you see at a glance what activities you have without even reading.
+- Task Categories: Assign different colors to various categories of tasks (e.g., work, personal, health) to quickly identify them.
+When your schedule is color-coded, you can see at a glance what activities you have without even reading.
 You can add the color codes to your key page as well.

 Bullet Journal Key Ideas